zijunsun/homepage/pages/project.md

 ### Spell Check for Chinese

-We implemented a powerful AI application to help people preform their reading and writing tasks more effectively.
+We implemented a powerful AI application to help people perform their reading and writing tasks more effectively.
 We serve hundreds of thousands of ordinary customers and dozens of enterprise customers.
 As one of the team leaders,
 I participated in the design of the whole system and the realization and optimization of the core algorithms.